socialhubio/socialhub-dev/docs/integration.md

 The following describes the usual workflows followed in order to integrate a Network that is not officially supported by SocialHub yet.

 - "Customer" is referring to customers of SocialHub.
 It is the group of administrators managing a SocialHub Account.
 - "Developer" is referring to a person, department or agency responsible for the development of the Integration software.
-This is usually a either an in-house effort of the Customer's company or a contracted software development agency.
+This is usually either an in-house effort of the Customer's company or a contracted software development agency.

 ## A) Custom Channel